Tai Shan (giant panda)

-Tai Shan (泰山 (Tài Shān), [tʰâiʂán], also known as Butterstick after birth and before naming) is a giant panda born at the National Zoo in Washington D.C. on July 9, 2005.
+Tai Shan (泰山 (Tài Shān), [tʰâiʂán], also known as Butterstick after birth and before naming) is a giant panda born at the National Zoo in Washington, D.C., on July 9, 2005.
 He is the first panda cub born at the National Zoo to survive for more than a few days.
 He is the oldest brother of Bao Bao, Bei Bei and Xiao Qi Ji.

 Lineage

-Tai Shan is the first cub born on July 9, 2005 at 3:41 AM to Mei Xiang ([mèiɕjɑ́ŋ]) and Tian Tian ([tʰjɛntʰjɛn]), the National Zoo's second pair of giant pandas.
+Tai Shan is the first cub born on July 9, 2005, at 3:41 am to Mei Xiang ([mèiɕjɑ́ŋ]) and Tian Tian ([tʰjɛntʰjɛn]), the National Zoo's second pair of giant pandas.
 (The first pair, Ling-Ling (female) and Hsing-Hsing (male), were donated to the United States by China in 1972, shortly after Richard Nixon's historic visit.
 Ling-Ling died in 1992 and Hsing-Hsing in 1999 without producing any cubs that survived for more than a few days.)

 Both of Tai Shan's parents were born at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan Province.
 Mei Xiang, his mother, was artificially inseminated in March 2005 with sperm from Tian Tian after natural mating between the pair appeared unsuccessful.
 Per the agreement with China, the Chinese government can require that Tai Shan be sent to China any time after he reaches the age of two as he, like his parents, is the property of China.
 (Mei Xiang and Tian Tian are technically being "leased" to the National Zoo by the Chinese government in a ten-year, $10 million agreement, with the money to go to panda conservation research in China.)
 The National Zoo announced in April 2007 that it reached an agreement with the Chinese government to let Tai Shan remain at the National Zoo until at least July 2009.
 The announcement was made when Chinese Ambassador Zhou Wenzhong presented Tai Shan a "passport" with an extended stay period to July 2009, without extra charge.

 Naming

 Following a Chinese tradition, panda cubs are not named until they are 100 days old.
 Before he got a name, the cub was popularly referred to as Butterstick because immediately after his birth, a zoo worker described him as being about the size of a stick of butter.
 The name caught on with bloggers, and became quite popular.

 In fall 2005, the National Zoo announced that the cub's name would be chosen through an Internet poll.
 There were five names included on the poll; all were traditional Chinese names approved by the China Wildlife Conservation Association.
-The choices were Hua Sheng ("China Washington" and "magnificent"), Sheng Hua ("Washington China" and "magnificent"), Tai Shan ("peaceful mountain"), Long Shan ("dragon mountain"), and Qiang Qiang ("strong, powerful").
+The choices were Hua Sheng ("Washington" or "magnificent"), Sheng Hua ("Washington China" and "magnificent"), Tai Shan ("peaceful mountain"), Long Shan ("dragon mountain"), and Qiang Qiang ("strong, powerful").
 "Butterstick" was not included as an option.
 Some bloggers protested this decision; there was even an attempt to hack the poll, allowing voters the option of selecting the name Butterstick.
 Despite these efforts, the name Tai Shan was eventually chosen, as it had won 44 percent of the 202,045 total votes cast.